petedanielsmith/social-media-effect-on-mental-health/README.md

 This project deals with sensitive behavioural and mental health-related data.
 Key ethical considerations include:

-- `Data privacy`: All data used are sourced from publicly available datasets and contain no personally identifiable information, however I dropped the individuals name column as a precaution.
+- `Data privacy`: All data used are sourced from publicly available datasets and contain no personally identifiable information, however I dropped the individuals' name column as a precaution.

 - `Responsible interpretation`: While associations between social media use and mental health are explored, correlation does not imply causation.
 I avoid claims of direct causal effect unless supported by experimental evidence.